-Part 5 of KCSIE (September 2020) clearly outlines the response that should be taken.
+Part 5 of KCSIE (September 2021) clearly outlines the response that should be taken.
+Please refer to our peer-on-peer policy.

 If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
-They should then liaise with MARU and follow guidance laid out in KCSIE (September 2020)
+They should then liaise with MARU and follow guidance laid out in KCSIE (September 2021)

-6.8 Children with special educational needs and disabilities
+6.10 Children with special educational needs and disabilities

 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-The school may need to devise a policy /procedure that meets the individual needs of a child.
+A school may need to devise a care plan that meets the individual needs of a child.
 This should be written in conjunction with the parent(s) and staff working with the child.
-The child where they are of sufficient understanding should have the policy/procedure discussed with them.
+The child where they are of sufficient understanding should have the plan discussed with them.
 All staff need to be confident in its use.

-We recognise that additional barriers can exist when identifying abuse and neglect in this group of children.
+The School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include: